unpackdev/downloader/README.md

 - **High-Performance Backend:** Built with Golang, known for its efficiency and speed.

+## Demo and Examples

+To be defined here.
+Will be a link with graphql playground, limited to 1req/s including examples in its own directory of how to consume this service.

 ## Notes

 These notes will be moved into appropriate sections of the README as the project progresses.